mebabo1/menano/README.md

 Two codecs now work with wine9.18: GStreamer and FFmpeg Therefore, you may not need to install K-Lite Codec Pack in wine9.18

+If your game worked with dxvk, you will need to set quartz_builtin_native.bat You can easily find the quartz_builtin_native.bat file in your quartz folder quartz_native_builtin.bat setting is appropriate for games that did not work with dxvk
+It also works with Windows Media Player and allows you to watch videos that you can't watch on your smartphone.

 ```sh
 PATH="$PATH:$HOME/bin"
 ```